rrc-sp2025-omaxwell/comp-3020-assignment-12/README.md

+# Assignment 12

-This is the README file created in the dev branch for assignment 12
+This is the readme file created in the dev branch for assignment 12